 Lastly, there are a number of differences in subjective effects between psilocybin and DMT.
 These include the following:

-- DMT has a fast onset, whereas psilocybin comes on more gradually.
+- A DMT trip has a fast onset, whereas psilocybin comes on more gradually.

 - Many users report that DMT produces a profound and deep experience.
 This happens without one’s sense of self being significantly altered.
 A psilocybin experience, in contrast, ego dissolution can easily take place.